Personal Safety for Community Enforcement and Warden Roles

 – Pre-Incident Indicators and How to Predict Behaviour

 – Safe Systems of Work for engaging in home or premises visits

 – Proxemics: position, distance, body language for enhanced safety

-– Movement, Time and Distance for Escape Route selection in homes
+– Movement, Time and Distance for Escape Route selection in properties and on the street

 – Instinctive Protection for survival from common assaults

 – Legal Rules for the Correct Use of Force for Self-Protection (delivered to at-risk teams only where requested or indicated by the Training Needs Analysis)

 For more information about self-protection please visit our dedicated webpage at: www.dynamis.training/breakaway